NYSE:

 OVERVIEW

-Following obtaining the permit approval, a property-wide exploration program was designed to extend the life of the mine by expanding the mineral inventory surrounding the planned open pits and testing new targets on the property.
+Following permit approval, McEwen Mining initiated a comprehensive exploration program aimed at extending the mine's life.
+This involved expanding the mineral inventory around the planned open pits and exploring new areas on the property.

-In February 2018 a feasibility study was completed, with changes to the implementation strategy for the Gold Bar mine, such as the addition of a crushing, conveying and agglomeration plant and changes in heap leach pad construction, made with the goal of reducing overall project risk and maintaining high capital efficiency.
+In February 2018, a feasibility study was completed, with changes to the implementation strategy for the Gold Bar mine, such as the addition of a crushing, conveying and agglomeration plant and changes in heap leach pad construction.
+These changes were made to reduce project risk and maintain high capital efficiency.